Academic Year 2012-2013 Key Registration Dates

 IAP and Summer Course Work

-To be eligible for unit credit, a travel/study program must be organized and led by a member of the Department faculty and approved by the Department Head before the travel occurs if credit is to be received.
-It must also have a follow-up component in the next academic term and registration is in the fall term if traveling during the summer term, and during the spring term if traveling during IAP.
+To receive unit credit, a travel/study program must be organized and led by a member of the Department faculty and approved by the Department Head before the travel occurs.
+Registration is in the fall term for traveling subjects offered during the summer term, and in the spring term if traveling during IAP.
 The maximum number of units possible in IAP is 12.
 Travel/study preceding or following and part of a regular subject (studio or workshop) earns no additional unit credit.

 Credit fulfilling any MArch curriculum requirement other than free elective must be approved in advance by the appropriate member of the MArch Program Committee.